 Getting Professional Help

 Hiring a tax professional can help you understand IRS processes and identify the best options for resolution.
-CPAs, enrolled agents, and tax attorneys can assist with IRS issues by offering guidance and representation.
+CPAs, enrolled agents, and tax attorneys can assist with IRS issues by offering guidance and representation, especially when you work with a firm like Massey and Company CPA for expert tax solutions.
 When appealing to the IRS, it is advised to work with a tax professional to ensure the best possible outcome.

 I lead a tax and accounting firm that specializes in this type of professional help.
 As both a CPA and a Certified Tax Resolution Consultant (CTRC), I have significant professional experience and advanced training in all aspects of the the IRS Collection Process, including Offers-in-Compromise, resolving payroll tax issues, and IRS and state audits.
-The tax team at Massey and Company CPA can provide you with the support and expertise needed to navigate complex IRS issues effectively.
+The tax team at Massey and Company CPA, a top East Atlanta CPA firm can provide you with the support and expertise needed to navigate complex IRS issues effectively.

 In summary, receiving an IRS Notice CP523 is a serious matter that requires immediate attention.
 By understanding the notice, verifying the default condition, curing the default, and contacting the IRS, you can prevent the termination of your installment agreement.
 If you cannot afford your monthly payment, explore options such as requesting lower payments or alternative payment arrangements.